 - Low humidity (orchids need high humidity and should be misted or placed in a humid room, such as the bathroom).

-- Draughty areas or air flow from air conditioning or forced air (strong air currents can sap moisture from the orchids leaves and potting medium and result in a underwatered orchid).
+- Draughty areas or air flow from air conditioning or forced air (strong air currents can sap moisture from the orchid leaves and potting medium and result in an underwatered orchid).

 How to Fix and Underwatered Orchid

 To revive an underwatered orchid, give the orchid a good soak so that the potting medium is evenly moist.
 Mist the leaves and aerial roots to increase the humidity and snip back any roots that have turned white and died back.

 - Place the orchid in a basin of water for 10 minutes, ensuring the roots and potting medium are submerged.
 If the orchid has been chronically underwatered, this is the best way of immediately hydrating the roots and ensuring the potting medium is able to absorb water.
 The roots should start to plump up and turn green.

 - Mist an orchid’s underwatered leaves, stems, and ariel roots to increase the humidity.
 Mist the leaves every day whilst the plant is visibly underwatered.
 Increasing the humidity with misting replicates the humid conditions of the orchid’s native environment to counteract dry indoor air and to stop the orchid from losing moisture through the leaves.
 Or you can buy a plant humidifier which can benefit other indoor tropical houseplants.

 - Snip away any roots that have turned hollow and papery with a sharp pair of pruners.
 Slightly underwatered orchid roots shrivel and turn gray, whereas dead roots are papery and white and do not recover.
 Whilst not essential, it is best practice to snip these dead roots off as they do not support the orchid and it is best that they do not decay in the potting medium.